dokieli logodokieli

 # Install packages

-npm install
+yarn install

-# Build stuff eg. scripts/dokieli.js
+# Build eg. to create scripts/dokieli.js

 # or automatically rebuild when files change